Table of Contents

 Note, stock refreshers are not perfectly correlated to rating as your manager has significant influence over the process.
-That said, here is a rough guide for ICT4:
+That said, here is a rough guide for ICT4 SWE in 2021:

 Stock refreshers, similar to the initial grant, vest over a 4 year period.
 As you can see from these numbers, stock refreshers can be up to 100% of your base salary.
 Unfortunately, it's tough to leverage this in cross offer negotiations as recruiters deem them too speculative since they are based on both your performance and your team.
 That said, it is clearly one reason to choose an Apple offer over a similar total compensation offer from a company like Amazon, which has basically no stock refreshers.

 Candidates often find it helpful to have a high-level overview of the negotiation process.
 However, this does vary by candidate, with one key vector being seniority.
-It's helpful to split into junior (ICT2 and ICT3) and senior levels (ICT4, ICT5, ICT6).
-Here is a quick overview of Apple levels:
+We've included a quick overview of the Apple leveling system below.

 If you have not yet received an offer from Apple there are a few critical mistakes to avoid:

-With that out of the way, let's discuss the process for Apple junior tech employees.
+With that out of the way, let's discuss the process for Apple tech employees.